eocode/Biografia-y-CV/README.md

 He is a Computer Engineer from the Instituto Politécnico Nacional in Mexico City

-In 2015 and 2016 he acquired two certifications in Oracle for technologies in the Java language, which contributed to having bases for the development of software
+He acquired two certifications in Oracle for technologies in the Java language, which contributed to having bases for the development of software

 He has collaborated independently in the sectors: real estate, restaurant and retail in the development of computer solutions for certain processes and in the construction of web platforms, implementing recent technologies such as cloud computing, graphql and SPAs.